A STEPS PROJECT

 In 2012, STEPS was invited by St. James Town-based service providers to facilitate our unique youth city-building program.
 We had the opportunity to engage ten local young people on urban planning issues and encouraged them to think critically about the impact that they could have on their own community.

-This 32-storey mural, which transformed a Toronto Community Housing residential tower into a vertical canvas for the world’s tallest, was the culmination of a year of work together.
+This 32-storey mural, which transformed a Toronto Community Housing residential tower into a vertical canvas for the world’s tallest mural at the time, was the culmination of a year of work together.

-This wasn’t just our first time using a swing stage – it was our FIRST MURAL!
+This wasn’t just our first time using a swing stage – it was STEPS Public Art’s first ever mural production!

 Because the mural was produced on three separate sections of the building (facing two different directions) with few adjacent tall buildings, it needed to be painted in sections by steady hands while the stage moved with each gust of wind.